guillaumebrunerie/Chromiarch-OS/README.md

 It should start a minimal environment with three xterm windows and one xclock (unless you have already installed another desktop environment / window manager).
-You will notice that the touchpad do not work, but we’ll fix that later.
+You will notice that the touchpad does not work, but we’ll fix that later.

 Now install a desktop environment / window manager: